dimaslanjaka/source-posts/2021/05/mora-cost-weapon-genshin-impact.md

 <!-- include mora-cost-weapon-genshin-impact/wp5.html -->

-## The ascension mora costs for weapon
+## Mora costs for The ascension weapon

 ### For _3 star_ weapon to go